 The benefits of using an epoxy floor primer for your garage are many.
 Let’s take a quick look at these to get a better understanding of what they do.

 - They provide for better adhesion to concrete and the subsequent coats of epoxy.
-This will result in a longer lasting and more durable garage floor coating as seen here.
+This will result in a longer lasting and more durable garage floor coating.

 - They help to eliminate bubbles and pinholes that can form due to outgassing of the concrete.